 Coinbase: “Get free Bitcoin when you refer a friend.”

-The initial email’s goal is to spread awareness of your referral program.
 You want to make sure that it stops people in their tracks.
-Take extra time to create an outstanding header to ensure people open your refer a friend email.
+Take extra time to create an outstanding subject line and preheader to ensure people open your refer-a-friend email.
 Make sure that the steps are clear and there is no confusion about the process of signing up and referring friends and family.

 Once you have laid the foundation and notified your customers of the referral program, following up is simple.
 You will periodically send them friendly emails to remind them to earn their rewards by referring friends.